KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/6-Thermodynamics.md

 ### Unified View of the Arrow of Time in the Framework

-- **Time as Durational Resolution**: Time is a measure of **durational resolution**, a common reference point for interactions between volumes.
+- **Time as Durational Resolution**: Time is a measure of **durational resolution**, a common reference point for interactions between containers.
 - **Arrow of Time**: The arrow of time emerges from the **delta in durational resolutions** across interactions, reflecting the irreversible progression of energy redistribution and entropy increase.
 - **Perception and Respect**: Different systems (e.g., humans, LLMs) perceive and respect durational resolution differently, leading to challenges in maintaining a continuous perception of time.
 - **Degradation Factor**: The degradation factor ensures that the arrow of time is consistent with the framework’s principles, accounting for external references and **entropic variables**.